-Finding cheap gas near you is pretty important, what with the cost of living going through the roof, and gas prices now at record levels.
-In fact, according to AAA, the national average is now over $4.25 a gallon for regular gasoline.
+Finding cheap gas near you is pretty important, what with the cost of living going through the roof, and gas prices now at record levels (opens in new tab).
+In fact, according to AAA (opens in new tab), the national average is now at $5 a gallon for regular gasoline.

 In an ideal world we’d be able to take public transit or drive an electric car, but the majority of us still need to buy gas and we don’t want to spend our entire paycheck filling our cars.
 Here’s some tips and tricks to find cheap gas near you.